zaphosting/docs/docs/vserver-linux-cockpit.md

 ---
 id: vserver-linux-cockpit
-title: Cockpit installation
+title: Installation of Cockpit
 description: Guide to install Cockpit on Linux - ZAP-Hosting.com Documentation
-sidebar_label: Cockpit
+sidebar_label: Install Cockpit
 ---

 Cockpit is a web interface to manage one or more Linux servers (cluster).
 From simple log outputs to managing the raid, Cockpit offers many features.